jshvn/dotfiles/README.md

 ### 🔭 Update details

-If you just need to update what is exposed to `zsh` in the `zsh` directory then a simple `$ reload` command should suffice.
+If you simply need to reload what is already exposed to `zsh` in your local filesystem then a simple `$ reload` command is sufficient.

-If you need to download additional binaries that have been added to the dotfiles then you will want to run through the install process again.
-That process is detailed above.
+If you need to update the dotfiles from origin and potentially install new applications, see the update details above.

-You may need to do this multiple times or resolve any cross-platform issues that arise.

 ### 🦪 ZSH details

-The symlinks that are created during the install process will link to the zsh files located here in this repository.
+The symlinks that are created during the install process for the dotfiles will link to the zsh files located here in this repository.
 They effectively replace whatever files were already there on the system, which allow me to have the same environment and utilities available on all my machines without much effort.

 These will be sourced every time a new shell is spawned.
 They can also be resourced on the fly with a `$ reload` command.